sampsyo/cs6120/content/blog/2023-12-11-rvv-llvm-gisel/index.md

 A visualization of the pipeline is shown below: ![](pipeline.png)

-Please note that Combiner is not in the scope of this blog.
+Please note that Combiner, which is an optional optimization in GlobalISel that replaces patterns of instructions with a better (faster or smaller code size) alternative, is not in the scope of this blog.

 # What Did I Do?
 Let's start with a minimum code generation example that we want to support in LLVM GlobalISel: